CoffeeSprout/ansible-role-users/README.md

       system: True

 It's recommended you use the first format (lookup the pub file) and check the files in together with your playbook.

+    sudo_users: []

+A simple list of strings which users should be root on the system.
+This manages an included file (see below) with the added advantage that we don't have to add or remove from the wheel group.
+It's generally recommended you keep at least one user in the wheel group, for example the user used to provision the server with.

     users_sudoersd_file: "{{ sudoersd_location }}/managed"